 The second group would be the public at large.
 This group is more problematic since presentation of information for citizens is very different from that for professionals.
 Providing data in a form of relevance involves additional effort, and expense since to genuinely reach citizens there are implications for the availability of information in national languages.
-The Agency does have a range of products which are available in many languages but the websites versions in these languages are not very "public Products like the Greenhouse Gas Emissions report and Ozone Web have potential to appeal to a wider audience friendly", and also do not feature many of the activities with a wider audience - the live maps, for example are not highlighted, nor are the educational products.
+The Agency does have a range of products which are available in many languages but the websites versions in these languages are not very "public friendly", and also do not feature many of the activities with a wider audience - the live maps, for example are not highlighted, nor are the educational products.